fyhertz/libstreaming-examples/README.md

 # Some examples of how to use libstreaming

-This repository contains two simple examples of how to use libstreaming.
+This repository contains three simple examples of how to use libstreaming.

 ### Libstreaming ?